 Official Website: https://www.rj-texted.se/

-RJ TextED provides a universal web development environment and support ASP, PHP, CSS, HTML and JavaScript with exciting features including Unicode integration, advanced sorting, smooth autocompletion and many more.
-Moreover, RJ TextEd support SFTP and FTP with the ability to handle both ASCII and binary files in an efficient way.
+RJ TextED provides a universal web development environment and supports ASP, PHP, CSS, HTML, and JavaScript with exciting features including Unicode integration, advanced sorting, smooth autocompletion, and many more.
+Moreover, RJ TextEd supports SFTP and FTP with the ability to handle both ASCII and binary files efficiently.
 There are many options available to customize your work environment.

 Pros: